 How to Store Sweet and Sour Ground Chicken

 - Serve: Ground Sweet and Sour Chicken can be at room temperature for up to 2 hours before it needs to be stored.

-- Store: Store Ground Sweet and Sour Chicken in an airtight container and refrigerator for up to 4 days.
+- Store: Store Ground Sweet and Sour Chicken in an airtight container and refrigerate for up to 4 days.

 - Freeze: Place cooled Ground Sweet and Sour Chicken in a sealed container, or freezer safe bag, and freeze up to 3 months.
 Thaw chicken overnight in the refrigerator before reheating in a skillet.